denny/ShinyCMS-ruby/docs/Developers/Notes/new-site.md

 touch app/views/themes/{site-name}/shiny_newsletters/newsletter_mailer/newsletter-template.text.erb
 ```

-### Create new Heroku pipeline, with staging and production apps
+1. Create new Heroku pipeline, with staging and production apps

 * Connect pipeline to new GitHub repo
 * Add Postgres and Redis add-ons to each app
 * Set as many config vars as possible (copypasta desired var names from docs/env.sample)
 * ...

-### Set up AWS S3 buckets for staging and production files, and feeds if needed
+1. Set up AWS S3 buckets for staging and production files, and feeds if needed

-(Files may be uploaded by ShinyPages, ShinyBlog, ShinyNews, ShinyInserts, and ShinyProfiles.
-ShinyBlog and ShinyNews will also generate feeds.)
+Files may be uploaded by ShinyPages, ShinyBlog, ShinyNews, ShinyInserts, and ShinyProfiles.

+ShinyBlog and ShinyNews will generate feeds.